 6. What Are Your Long-Term Goals?

 This last exercise proves that the future can be just as inspiring for your brand identity as the past.
 Entrepreneurs often stress the importance of having a clear vision of your company’s future.
 You must imagine what you want your company to look like in the next five years or so, down to the very last detail.
 This could include the products you plan on selling, the companies you plan on partnering with, a sizable charitable donation, or anything associated with the goals you aspire to achieve.

 As your list of details grows, you will likely detect overarching themes that reflect your company’s values.
 That’s what allowed you to create this list in the first place.
-Your company’s achievements are the result of staying true to the values that make up your brand identity.
-It’s not the goals you achieve but how you achieve them that sets you apart from the competition.
+Your company’s achievements result from staying true to the values that make up your brand identity.
+It’s not the goals you achieve but how you achieve them which sets you apart.